-In this report, the County uses 2018 fiscal year end results to calculate several of the key factors used in the credit rating evaluation.
-Compared to the data used for the April rating, the County has made small gains in several areas when evaluating criteria using 2018 fiscal year end data as discussed throughout this report.
+In this report, the County uses 2019 fiscal year end results to calculate several of the key factors used in the credit rating evaluation.
 On charts depicting the County as compared to its peer group, County data will appear either green or yellow.
 A green bar reflects the achievement of triple-A status for that particular metric, while a yellow bar indicates a rating of double-A or A.